eightyeightone/The-Lifeguard-Problem-through-a-Monte-Carlo-Simulation/README.md

 ## The Lifeguard Problem through a Monte Carlo Simulation

-#### Abstract
-A Monte Carlo simulation is a predictive tool used when numerical solutions are expensive to produce or to assist human intuition.
-This report uses these methods to solve The Lifeguard Problem.
-That is, where should the lifeguard enter the water to reach the drowning child fastest, as (s)he is faster on-land than in the water.
-Through ten simulations the results varied from the optimum (178m) by ±9m with one simulation resulting the optimum.
-Future work will include price path forecasting.

 #### Summary
-This project...
+This project was written as an introduction to Monte Carlo Simulations using a simple objective function.
+A simple function with only one dependent and one independent variable was used.
+The random samples generated from the independent varirable were uniformally distributed and represented points in which the lifeguard could enter the water.
+The simulations showed how these randomly generated values effected the total time to reach the drowning child and how accuracte the Monte Carlo Simulation is.
+Distribution of the results from the optimum (178m) was &plusmn9m.

 ###### *NB*: See file *The Lifeguard Problem through a Monte Carlo Simulation.pdf* for the full report.
 ###### By Harry Akeroyd. eightyeightone@outlook.com